itsays-zqc/my-website/docs/test/v2_core/2Structure.md

-### 2.2.5 Custom polygon
+### 2.1.5 Custom polygon

-With the code `type="CustomPolygon"` , we can add a custom polygon to the project.
+By utilizing the code `type="CustomPolygon"`, it becomes possible to incorporate a custiomized polygon into the project.

 **Example:**